Tom’s Raritan River

 www.RaritanRiver-RR.com/Cabooses1/No5/Cab5_rr007.jpg

-River Railroad caboose No.5 in
+Raritan River Railroad caboose No.5 in South River in front of the old Handkerchief Factory.

-and No.2 were scrapped in 1937, No.5 was the first of the
+After Cabooses No.1 and No.2 were scrapped in 1936, No.5 was the first of the Lackawanna cabooses to show up in 1937.

 This shot could be late 1930s to late 1940s.
 Note the absence of red window trim or black window boarders.